SanjeevaRDodlapati/work_plan/Dailyplan_update.md

 + ### Jan 26, 2020
 1. Watched RNA splicing lectures of Molecular Biology: Part 3 on edX.
-2. Read ``Predicting Splicing from Primary Sequence with Deep Learning''
+2. Read ``Predicting Splicing from Primary Sequence with Deep Learning"